Smart-Ace-Designs/Astro-Space/README.md

 Astro **Space** is an opinionated [Astro 7](https://astro.build/) starter template with built-in support for Tailwind CSS 4, Prettier, view transitions, and aliases.

 Using `create astro@latest` provides everything you need to create a basic Astro 7 application.
 However, it is missing a few useful items that you might find yourself manually adding to every new Astro 7 project.
 The **Space** template was created to automatically include these items.
-This provides a great starting point for a new Astro 7 project with Tailwind 4.
+This provides a great starting point for a new Astro 7 project with Tailwind CSS 4.

 The template includes: